-Obama to talk climate change as Trump mulls Paris accord
+Obama touts his climate change work as Trump mulls U-turn

 Trump's take on climate change

-Trump Chief Strategist Steve Bannon has pressed the President to uphold his campaign promises to withdraw from the plan and thereby signal a commitment to American energy producers, including coal miners.
+Trump Chief Strategist Steve Bannon has pressed the President to uphold his campaign promises to withdraw from the plan, and thereby signal a commitment to American energy producers, including coal miners.

-Trump, who once claimed that climate change was a Chinese hoax, has since backed off those claims.
+Trump, who once remarked that climate change was a Chinese hoax, has since backed off those claims.

-The debate between Trump's aides has turned from whether climate change is real to discussions on how the administration plans to position itself at the global negotiating table on global warming.
+The debate between Trump's aides has turned from whether climate change is real to discussions on how the administration plans to position itself at the international negotiating table on global warming.

 Trump has resolved to announce his intentions by this month's Group of 7 meeting in Sicily, meaning a decision to withdraw could isolate him at his first gathering of world leaders.